tobHai/quarkus-quickstarts/hibernate-orm-schema-multi-tenancy-quickstart/README.md

 This guide demonstrates how your Hibernate ORM application can support multitenancy so that you can serve multiple tenants from a single application.

-When serving multiple customers from a same application (e.g.: SaaS), each customer is a tenant with a separate database or a separate schema in the same database.
+When serving multiple customers from a same application (e.g.: SaaS), each customer is a tenant with a separate schema in the same database.

 ## Requirements